Chamonix holidays

 Down in the town

 Spend your days wandering through the pedestrianised streets of the pretty, cosmopolitan town.
-Stop for mid-morning coffee and a croissant, browse the specialty sports shops and admire the art deco and art nouveau architecture dotted between the Savoyard-style buildings.
+Stop for mid-morning coffee and a croissant, browse the speciality sports shops and admire the art deco and art nouveau architecture dotted between the Savoyard-style buildings.
 Then hire bikes to explore the area on two wheels, hit the courts for a game of tennis or visit one of the local museums for stories of the town's history.
 And you're spoilt for choice when it comes to mealtimes as there are over 170 restaurants across the town and up on the mountain, serving up everything from Savoyard specialties to fresh, international fare.

 Summer in Chamonix